To submit an article online, and to check the status of your submission, you need to have an account with Sri Lanka Journal of Medicine

 In addition the SLJM requires statements on,

-Should not exceed the word limit and should be structured according to the instructions provided for each article type (see table 1.).
+Should not exceed the word limit and should be structured according to the instructions provided for each article type (see table 1.)(please use 'open in new tab' option to download the table) .
 Abbreviations and acronyms are to be avoided.
 However, if they are used, they are to be spelled out in full form at the first instance of use.

-Text should be structured for each manuscript as directed in table 1, depending on type of submission.
+Text should be structured for each manuscript as directed in table 1, (please use 'open in new tab' option to download the table) depending on type of submission.
 Drugs should be given their generic names and abbreviations should be spelt out when first used in the text.
 Scientific measurements should be given in SI units.
 Statistical methods should be specified in the Methods section.
 Any abbreviations or acronyms used in the abstract must be spelled out in full form in the first instance they are used in the body of text as well.

 Tables and figures should be referred to in the order of appearance in the text in Arabic numerals within parentheses, e.g. (Fig. 1).
 Figures should be used only when data cannot be expressed clearly in any other form.
 In the first submission, figures and tables should be included in the Microsoft Word file (Please see below).